The beast of Lyon – putting large bearing contacts to the test

 Guillermo Morales, Guillermo.Morales@skf.com

-Sitting in its own environmentally controlled room, resting on seven-foot-diameter hydrostatic bearings to isolate it from outside vibration, is a complex, six-ton contraption of metal alloys, sensors and computers.
+Sitting in its own environmentally controlled room, resting on two-metre-diameter hydrostatic bearings to isolate it from outside vibration, is a complex, six-tonne contraption of metal alloys, sensors and computers.
 This is Tribogyr, the largest and most sophisticated test machine ever built to measure friction and lubrication film thickness in heavily loaded spinning contacts.

 LaMCoS has built a considerable reputation in developing experimental machines and numerical models to study friction in heavily loaded lubricated contacts.
 The laboratory had built a number of simpler machines before taking on the mammoth task of developing a machine that is breaking new ground in tribological research.

 Tribogyr can measure frictional forces and moments in different directions given independently by the two contacting surfaces, the rolling element and the flange.
-The diameter of the contact can be on the order of 0.2 of an inch, which is huge for heavily loaded lubricated contacts.
-“At full operating conditions, the contact could generate more than 10 kW of heat dissipation compared with a large commercial test machine of only 0.9 kW,” explains Guillermo Morales-Espejel, visiting professor at INSA Lyon and a senior scientist at the SKF Engineering & Research Center, SKF ERC, in the Netherlands.
+The diameter of the contact can be on the order of five millimetres, which is huge for heavily loaded lubricated contacts.
+“At full operating conditions, the contact could generate more than 10 kW of heat dissipation compared with a large commercial test machine of only 0.9 kW,” explains Guillermo Morales-Espejel, visiting professor at INSA Lyon and a senior scientist at the SKF Engineering & Research Centre, SKF ERC, in the Netherlands.

 “Large-size spinning contacts do not behave like big small-size spinning contacts; they are truly unique entities,” says Morales-Espejel.
 “The larger the contact, the larger the surface velocity asymmetry within it.
 Film thickness and friction are very much determined by the local speed of the surfaces; thus asymmetry in the speed means asymmetry in the film thickness and friction, and this cannot be easily calculated.”

 Tribogyr enables friction to be measured.
-New research carried out by Ph.D. student Thomas Doki-Thonon is measuring film thickness as well.
-Doki-Thonon explains that his latest work on im-aging within the machine is providing a picture of lubricant flow, which provides qualitative as well as quantitative information about lubricant behavior.
+New research carried out by PhD student Thomas Doki-Thonon is measuring film thickness as well.
+Doki-Thonon explains that his latest work on im-aging within the machine is providing a picture of lubricant flow, which provides qualitative as well as quantitative information about lubricant behaviour.